 Cropalytics solution makes the process cost-effective & helps the banking sector monitor risk in near real-time.
 Our solution enables banks to streamline their lending strategies, develop loan products, deploy manpower, and manage crop risk based on data.

-PInCER Modules Enabling the Banking Industry
+PInCER Modules Enable the Banking Industry

-Field Decision Support System
+Field Management System

 Key benefits of using PINCER

-Satellite and weather data-based advisory
+Satellite and weather-based advisory

 Prioritize your target area